A Quick Intro to User Generated Content

 While UGC is AMAZING, it does have one major drawback.

-Not all the UGC you get it going to be good.
+Not all the UGC you get is going to be good.

-As a responsible business, it’s up to you to make sure to monitor the UGC around your company closely.
+As a responsible business, it’s up to you to monitor the UGC around your company closely.
 Plus, there’s the fact that you also need to gather, organize, and implement all that UGC.
-Thankfully, there are professional UGC moderation companies that can help you shoulder that burden while still allowing you to reap the benefits of UGC.
+Thankfully, professional UGC moderation companies can help you shoulder that burden while still allowing you to reap the benefits of UGC.

 How to Get Some Help with Effective UGC

-And as we all know – the more effort required, the less likely you’re going to be able to get a lot of people to act.
+And as we all know – the more effort required, the less likely you’ll be able to get many people to act.
 If there are significant bumps along the road to where you want your customers to go, chances are they won’t go there at all.

 That’s why you must reduce friction.